As of January 2023, the Freshly meal delivery service has ceased operations. For more information, visit the company's website.

 Freshly vs. Snap Kitchen: Types of Diets Served

 Both services cater to people on a gluten-free diet.
 Snap Kitchen is totally gluten-free.
-Freshly says it's mostly gluten-free, but as of August 2021, all Freshly's meals were gluten-free as well.
+Freshly is mostly gluten-free, but as of December 2022, some of Freshly's meals contain gluten.

 Neither service is particularly suitable for vegetarians or vegans, but Freshly does have a few such options, while Snap Kitchen has none.

 Both services have dairy-free and soy-free meals, but only Snap Kitchen makes them easy to find with its menu-sorting filter.
-Only Snap Kitchen tags meals with nut-free and egg-free labels.
+Additionally, Snap Kitchen tags meals with nut-free and egg-free labels, while Freshly does not.

 Freshly costs less overall than Snap Kitchen, even though Freshly charges you separately for shipping.